-This was originally produced by Russ Cohen of Mass Department of Ecological Restoration.
+This was originally produced by Russ Cohen of Mass Division of Ecological Restoration.
 Russ retired from Mass DER back in 2015 after 27 years.
-It is reproduced here as it was in the original with only the title shortened.
-Thank you Russ for your service.
+It is reproduced here, as it was in the original, with only the title shortened.
+Thank you Russ Cohen for your service.

 [Prepared by Russ Cohen, Rivers Advocate, Mass.
 Dept. of Fish and Game.
 First Presented at the MACC Environmental Conference, Worcester MA, 3/1/08 – this version updated 2/24/15.
 NOTE: This document is intended for educational purposes only and does not necessarily represent the viewpoint of agencies and commissions having regulatory authority over coldwater streams.]

 10 Ways Conservation Commissions and Others Can Help Protect Coldwater Streams and Their Inhabitants

 (1) ► Find out where the wild trout/coldwater stream reaches are in your community (e.g., consult the “CFR” list on the Mass.
 Division of Fisheries and Wildlife (MassWildlife’s) Coldwater Fish Resources (CFR) web page: https://www.mass.gov/info-details/coldwater-fish-resources, where you can access a statewide list and interactive map showing the location of all CFR streams.

 NOTE: the failure of a stream to appear on the CFR list should not be interpreted to mean there are no CFR species there; it may be that MassWildlife staff has yet to conduct fish species sampling in that waterway.
 Conservation Commissioners, Agents, wetland scientists, anglers and others may know of wild trout streams not (yet) on MassWildlife’s list and can bring them to MassWildlife’s attention (see below).